Adding Effects to Origami Shapes

 Swatch options window of spot gold color in Illustrator

-Click OK to commit the changes and make sure the “gold” color you used to add that extra artwork to the top of the box is now spot color named “Foil”.
+Click OK to commit the changes and make sure the “gold” color you used to add that extra artwork to the top of the box is now a spot color named “Foil”.
 If everything is fine, switch to Origami and update the scene:

 FEFCO-0427 with gold foil mark on top in Origami